 - Uneven Tire Wear – Balding or tearing of the tire on a specific side of your tires indicates that your shocks are no longer distributing the weight of the vehicle as intended.

 - Shock Leakage – Hydraulic fluid dampens the piston’s impact during compression.
 While it is normal to develop a thin layer of oil around the shock (known as misting), excessive fluid leakage means that your shocks are worn out and will no longer be able to dampen forces as intended.

 - Physical Deterioration – Driving on all types of terrain is brutal not only for the driver but also for the components of your truck’s suspension system.
 If your shock has suffered physical damage you should get it inspected.
 If the damage is more severe, like a broken mount, you should consider replacement.
 Failing to do so could lead to more costly issues, such as broken or torn air springs.

 - Manufacturer’s Mileage Limit – As mentioned above, all shocks are not created equal.
 Some are able to withstand the rigors of hauling better than others.
 However, all shocks, no matter how great, have a finite lifespan.
 Your shock manufacturer will specify approximately how long your shocks will continue to perform before weakening.
-Silver Road Shocks recommend replacing their shocks after 150-200k miles, which is about three times as longer than factory.
-Terrain conditions may reduce this estimation.
+Fox recommends servicing their shocks after 200,000 miles.
+But frequently driving in harsh terrain conditions may require earlier servicing.